XiFengCha88/About-Lulin-Observatory/README.md

 # FirstProgram
 The first program testing

-Checking out file WLO20231015.txt, here's the information,
+Checking out file WLO20231015.txt, here's #Description of the information,

 ===Table of weather information===

-#Description

 tz: date and time